bluesky-social/indigo/cmd/palomar/README.opensearch.md

 # Basic OpenSearch Operations

-We use OpenSearch version 2.5, with the `analysis-icu` plugin.
+We use OpenSearch version 2.5+, with the `analysis-icu` plugin.
 This is included automatically on the AWS hosted version of Opensearch, otherwise you need to install:

     sudo /usr/share/opensearch/bin/opensearch-plugin install analysis-icu
     sudo service opensearch restart

-If you are trying to use Elasticsearch 7.10, you can install the plugin with:
+If you are trying to use Elasticsearch 7.10 instead of OpenSearch, you can install the plugin with:

     sudo /usr/share/elasticsearch/bin/elasticsearch-plugin install analysis-icu
     sudo service elasticsearch restart